westis/duv-next/instructions/instructions.md

   - Use semantic HTML tags to improve accessibility.
 - **Testing**:
   - Use accessibility testing tools like Lighthouse or axe to validate compliance.
+- **Focus Management**:
+  - Ensure that focus states are managed appropriately when components are re-rendered or updated.
+  - Use `aria-live` regions if content updates dynamically.
+  - Maintain focus on interactive elements during navigation.
+- **Avoiding Flickering**:
+  - Prevent flickering of content to avoid disorienting users, especially those with motion sensitivities.
+  - Address issues like unnecessary component remounting that can cause visual flickering.
+  - Ensure that theme transitions are smooth and do not cause abrupt changes.

 ### Localization